-An analysis of the location of surveyed trees in relation to the proposed construction envelope was conducted to determine the preservation category for each tree.
-A minimum tree protection distance of 4.0m was used to determine the preservation category, measured as a radius taken from the edge of the tree trunk outwards towards the canopy dripline.
+In order then to assess the potential for removal and injury, a minimum tree protection distance of 4.0m was used to determine the preservation potential, measured as a radius taken from the edge of the tree trunk outwards towards the canopy dripline.

-Tree preservation categories are defined as follows:
+Tree preservation potential was defined as follows:

-- Preserved: Trees located ≥4.0m from the perimeter of the proposed construction envelope. - Removed: Trees located ≤3.9m from the perimeter of the proposed construction envelope, and trees located within the footprint of the proposed construction envelope.
+- Preserved: Trees located \geq 4.0m from the perimeter of the proposed building envelope. - Potentially Removed: Trees located ≤3.9m from the perimeter of the proposed building envelope, and trees located within the footprint of the proposed building envelope.